 Step 2 – Furnish it with appropriate details as shown in ID and address proof.

-Step 4 – Provide a cheque of minimum Rs.
+Step 4 – Provide a cheque of minimum of Rs.
 100 or pay in cash at the bank.

 Upon verification of those documents, the concerned authority will initiate PPF account opening in Vijaya Bank.
 Note that, one can acquire such application form from the branch itself as well.